jamesmeneghello/pynab/README.md

 Before running pynab, you should ensure that you've read and edited config.py (copied from config.sample.py).
 If log directories are set to unwritable locations, pynab will not run.

+If you want to manually start/stop processes or check their status:

+    > sudo supervisorctl

 The simplest way of starting pynab is:

-    > python3 pynab.py start
+    > sudo python3 pynab.py start

-Or, if you've installed the Upstart script:

-    > sudo start pynab

 This will execute both the scanning and post-processing components of pynab.
 If you're using Windows, this will also execute the API - if you're using a nix OS, you should read down to the section on